projectglow/glow/README.md

 compile
 ```

-To run all Scala  2.11tests:
+To run all Scala  2.11 tests:
 ```
 core_2_11/test
 ```